vannguyengd/gooddata-ui/docs/19_webcomponents_intro.md

 Since Web Components is a relatively new technology, the library will not work in older browsers, such as **Internet Explorer**.
 For details, refer to the
-<a href="https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry#browser_compatibility" target="_blank">Custom Elements</a> browser compatibility sections on MDN.
+<a href="https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry#browser_compatibility" target="_blank" rel="noopener noreferrer">Custom Elements</a> browser compatibility sections on MDN.

 ### Cross-Origin Resource Sharing (CORS) configuration